-Judging criteria are outlined in 4-H Clothing and Textile Construction Evaluation Sheet (320-01), the 4-H Clothing and Textile Creative Expression and Costume Evaluation Sheet (320-02), or the Skills Notebook Evaluation Sheet (320-96) which can be found at on the Oregon 4-H State website.
+Judging criteria are outlined in 4-H Clothing and Textile Construction Evaluation Sheet (320-01), the 4-H Clothing and Textile Creative Expression and Costume Evaluation Sheet (320-02), or the Skills Notebook Evaluation Sheet (320-96) which can be found at on the Oregon 4-H State website or through the county 4-H office.

 Judging standards are listed in Measuring Up: Quality Standards for Sewn Items/Projects (PNW-197).

-- Each entry will be evaluated on ALL features. - For skill levels 1-6 the use of fabrics or skills that are beyond the recommendations for this level are expected to be done well according to the standards, but will neither be given extra credit consideration for increased difficulty nor disqualified during judging. - It is in the best interest of the 4-H'er to stay within the suggested guidelines.
+Each entry will be evaluated on ALL features.
+For skill levels 1-6 the use of fabrics or skills that are beyond the recommendations for this level are expected to be done well according to the standards, but will neither be given extra credit consideration for increased difficulty nor disqualified during judging.
+It is in the best interest of the members to stay within the suggested guidelines.
 See 4-H Clothing Guidelines for Leaders: Basic, Expanding and Advanced Skills (4-H 320-00L).
-Identifying your Exhibit - 4-H Exhibit tags must be attached to the exhibit. - Each garment or article in the construction classes must be labeled with the 4-H'er's name, county, and project level. - This label must be typed or printed in indelible pencil or ink on a piece of white fabric and sewn or fused onto the bottom inside of each piece. - Exhibits that have more than one piece SHOULD be have each piece labeled and both need to be tied together or connected in some way so that the pieces can be considered as one exhibit.